-UPDATED 28 Mar 2020– see two links from Neuroendocrine Cancer UK (formerly NET Patient Foundation).
-First is a general summary of the effects of treatment in regard risk, second is a video from the Chair of UKINETS about NET patient concernes and the effects on treatment and surveillance.
+UPDATED 28 Mar 2020 – see two links from Neuroendocrine Cancer UK (formerly NET Patient Foundation).
+First is a general summary of the effects of treatment in regard risk, second is a video from the Chair of UKINETS about NET patient concerns and the effects on treatment and surveillance.
 See Article 5 below.
+Also see COVID-19 pandemic strategy for the interim management of patients with Neuroendocrine Tumours/Neuroendocrine Cancer prepared by the Executive Committee of UKINETS (applicable to UK and Ireland patients) – find the link in Article 5 alongside the video.

 UPDATED 21 Mar 2020 – excellent Q&A from ASCO on cancer patients generally – see Article 1 below.